gaganhegde/docs/model/README.md

 ## Application

 An Application is a logical grouping of Services.
 It contains references to Services.
 When an Application is deployed, all referenced Services are deployed.
 Two Applications can reference to a same Service.
 Each Application can have specific customization to the Service it references/deploys.
-A Service cannot be deployed by itself (without an Application).
+A Service is not intendedto  be deployed by itself (without an Application).

 ## Service